Genesis

 In the Hebrew Bible, "yôm" usually signifies a 24-hour day, though it can also mean an undefined time span or era.
 Exodus 20:11 reiterates the Genesis account using its same language, but Scripture does not give the length of time of the creation week anywhere.
 There are three primary views about the days of Genesis 1 that accept Genesis as history, describing events that happened:

 1. The strictly literal interpretation is that of a creation period of six 24-hour days.
 A strictly literal interpretation of "day" is not inherently more spiritual or biblical, was not held by many different pre-scientific interpreters (e.g. Augustine), and has even been used to claim that Genesis is myth (e.g. James Barr).
-Features in the text of Genesis 1 like exalted prose, programmatic statements, dischronologization from Genesis 2:5, light before the luminaries, days before the sun, and a topically ordered week may point to the fact that a strickly literal account is not what the author intended to give.
+Features in the text of Genesis 1 like exalted prose, programmatic statements, dischronologization in Genesis 2:5, light before luminaries, days before the sun, and a topically ordered week may point to the fact that a strickly literal account is not what the author intended to give.

-2. The Day-Age view interprets "day" as symbolic language of an arbitrary long period of time.
+2. The Day-Age view interprets "day" as symbolic language for an arbitrary long period of time.
 This view may risk prioritizing scientific concordance over contextual language understanding (e.g. the phrase at the end of each day, "there was evening, and there was morning").
 Moreover, even though the age of the earth on this view corresponds to current scientific theories, the description of creation during each age does not.
 For example, there would have to be a whole age in which vegetation was brought about before the sun, moon, and stars were even created.

 3. The Framework or Literary view of "day" focuses on the worldview that the Genesis creation week presents.
 A literary reading views the seven 24-hour days of creation as an analogy for God's historical act of creating rather than a strickly literal historical, chronological, or scientific account.
 Creation is portrayed in three parts, preparation days (1-3), population days (4-6), and God's day of rest (7).
-The narrative identifies God as the all-powerful Creator and Judge of everything who is actively involved in creation and established the work-rest pattern for the human workweek.
+The narrative identifies God as the all-powerful Creator and Judge of the universe who is actively involved in creation and established the work-rest pattern for the human workweek.

 Age of the Universe